scoop206/chef-polipo_appliance/README.md

 `cd polipo`
 `bundle install`

-4. Before starting the VM, if your ip address is not within a private range, then update the allowed\_client attribute in the Vagrantfile:
+4. Before starting the VM, if your ip address is not within a private range, then update the allowed\_clients attribute in the Vagrantfile:
 `:polipo => {
    :allowed_clients => "YOUR_IP"
  } `